xevioso/xevioso.github.io/band/guitar/LadyBusDriver.md

 Lady Bus Driver, say, what's the plan?

-Whoa'-oh'
+## Chorus 2

+Whoa-oh,

-I tore our love apart
+I tore our love apart,

-And now my tears start
+And now my tears start,

-Whoa'-oh'
-La'dy Bus' Driver'
+Whoa-oh,

+Lady Bus Driver,

-Ain't' it break'ing your heart'?
+Ain't it breaking your heart?

 She could be all alone in Rejkavik,
 I left my baby and I'm worried sick.